RoadieHQ/marketing-site/content/docs/integrations/tech-radar/index.md

 ## Introduction

-If you want to use Tech Radar on your Roadie instance you can add it as a page using the steps defined in [this guide](/docs/getting-started/updating-the-ui#updating-the-sidebar).
+If you want to use Tech Radar on your Roadie instance you can add it as a page using the steps defined in [this guide](/docs/details/updating-the-ui/#updating-the-sidebar).

-## Configuration
+## Step 1: Configuration

 The configuration for Tech Radar data can be defined at the following url:
 ```text